Illustrator: Elaine Duillo

 One other thing: this book is said to be part of a six-book series called “Western Wind”.
 No character from the first book in the “series”, First Love, Wild Love, appears in Passions Wild and Free.
 The only thing the two books so far in the “series” have in common is that both are set in Texas, which is not, in my eyes, a connection that warrants a “series” label.

-The love scenes are either mostly quick or typical Taylor; in other words, more focused on the feelings of the act than the esoterics of it.
+The love scenes are either mostly quick or typical Janelle Taylor romances.
+In other words, more focused on the feelings of the act than the esoterics of it.

 Randee and Marsh deserved better than what they got from Mrs. Taylor in Passions Wild and Free.